 The good news is that neurotherapy provides a technologically advanced, research-based way to retrain the brain.
 This remarkable counseling tool empowers clients to take control of how their brains respond to potentially traumatic events.
 It helps the central nervous system achieve calm and learn a more regulated, efficient way to function and solve problems.

-First Responders and PTSD
+How Many First Responders Struggle with and PTSD?

 First responders, such as police officers, firefighters and ambulance workers, are at higher risk for PTSD due to the nature of their jobs.
 They’re regularly exposed to traumatic events, such as car accidents, violence and natural disasters.
 Studies have shown that more than 80% of first responders experience at least one traumatic event during their careers.